Santoshteknue/freeCodeCamp/README.md

-First Simple css And html page i have created
+First Simple css And html page i have created which is based on travaling